-Fiduga Limited operates under Dümmen Orange, Dutch Company that specializes in the breeding and propagation of Chrysanthemums.
-The Company was incorporated in Uganda on 29th October, 1998 with the objective of producing and exporting exclusive and environmentally friendly cuttings that qualify to international markets.
+Fiduga Limited is a subsidiary of Fides Holland, operating under Dümmen Orange, Dutch Company that specializes in the breeding and propagation of cut and potted plants.

+The Company was incorporated in Uganda on 29 October 1998 with the objective of producing and exporting exclusive and environmentally friendly Chrysanthemum cuttings that qualify to Quality standards in the international markets.